Las Vegas native Paris Strawther lost her mother to breast cancer just before entering high school.

 UNLV Gametime segment on 8 News Now with Chris Maathuis and UNLV women's basketball head coach Kathy Olivier.

-After three years of steady improvement, it all came together for the Lady Rebels in Olivier's fourth year in Las Vegas, as UNLV posted its best season in almost a decade.
-The Lady Rebels posted a 22-10 record during the year, and claimed their first-ever top-two finish in the Mountain West with a 10-4 mark to place second.
+There's no doubt that UNLV made the right choice, as after three years of steady improvement, it all came together for the Lady Rebels in Olivier's fourth year in Las Vegas when it posted its best season in almost a decade.
+The Lady Rebels recorded a 22-10 record during the year, and claimed their first-ever top-two finish in the Mountain West with a 10-4 mark to place second.
 The year included numerous highlights, including wins at Iowa and at home over Kansas State and Fresno State, all teams that would reach the NCAA Tournament.
 UNLV began the year with a 6-0 start, and would receive votes in both the AP and the coaches' Top 25 poll for the majority of the first two months of the season.
 Though the Lady Rebels were upset in the MW Tournament first round, they would earn the team's first postseason berth in six years with a trip to the WNIT, a first-round game at Saint Mary's.
 Another highlight of the year was placing a school-record four players on the All-MW conference teams.

 In Olivier's first season on the bench, the Lady Rebels immediately showed their renewed enthusiasm for their new coach with the first 3-0 start in seven years, and the team was the talk of the conference after an inspiring run to the 2009 Mountain West Tournament semifinals as the seven seed.
 UNLV would finish the year with a six-game win improvement, end longtime losing streaks to TCU and Utah, and win two games in the league tournament for the second time in conference history.
 In 2009-10, the Lady Rebels continued their climb back to prominence under Olivier, and posted several impressive upsets, including a pair of road wins at Utah and New Mexico, as well as a home victory over eventual Sweet 16 participant San Diego State.
 2010-11 saw another run of impressive victories, including another road win at New Mexico, as well as a win over MW tournament-champion Utah.

-In her most recent season, Olivier had a team that had just one returning player that had ever started a game before, and during the season would lose several players to season ending injuries.
+In the 2012-13 season, Olivier had a team that had just one returning player that had ever started a game before, and during the year would lose several players to season ending injuries.
 Despite the setbacks, Olivier was able to guide the team from a rough non-conference start to an 8-8 record in Mountain West play, good enough to earn the fourth seed in the conference tournament.
+In 2014-15, she helped guide a pair of players to first team all-conference honors.
+This past season, a young Lady Rebel squad that featured seven underclassmen in their nine-player rotation posted an 18-win season while reaching the semifinals of the Mountain West Championships for the first time since 2009.

 Following the end of the 2007-08 season, UNLV had hoped to find a coach that had both success on the national level and was a strong recruiter, and Olivier showed off her recruiting skills right from the start.
 Almost exactly one month after she was hired, Olivier signed her first recruit, Jamie Smith, who 10 months later became the first Lady Rebel to be named MW Freshman of the Year.
 Olivier and her staff continued to shine on the recruiting trail, as the team's 2009-10 recruiting class was ranked in the top 60 in the nation.